-The Junior Professional Officer (JPO) program offers young US citizens an opportunity to temporarily join the IAEA's workforce in order to gain work experience in an international environment and learn specialized skills they can bring back to the US JPOs work as part of a team and under the guidance of a senior professional in either a scientific, technical or administrative field.
-The IAEA Program Office at Argonne National Laboratory administers the US JPO program for all IAEA departments, with the exception of Safeguards.
+The Junior Professional Officer (JPO) program offers US citizens an opportunity to temporarily join the IAEA's workforce in order to gain work experience in an international environment and learn specialized skills they can bring back to the United States.
+JPOs work as part of a team and under the guidance of a senior professional in either a scientific, technical or administrative field.
+The IAEA Program Office at Argonne National Laboratory administers the US JPO program within IAEA's non-Safeguards departments.

 Assignment Duration and Qualifications

 The IAEA forwards all requests for US-sponsored JPOs to the Department of State through the US Mission in Vienna for consideration and recommendations, where efforts are made to recruit well-qualified US candidates.
 Once candidates are identified, the US government reviews their qualifications and determines which candidates' applications will be forwarded to the IAEA for their review and final selection.
 Selection of JPOs is based primarily on the candidate's academic qualifications and relevant experience.

-Click the banner to view profiles of our current interns.
+Click the banner to view profiles of our interns.